G-Milzink/CI_PP3_MD/README.md

 ## Project Goals

--The projects main goal is to provide the user with an easy way to search an external database of movies using speceific criteria such as "director" and year of release.
+- The projects main goal is to provide the user with an easy way to search an external database of movies using speceific criteria such as "director" and year of release.
 - It allows the user to string together queries to perform complex searches inside the database.
+- It allows users to enter movies into the database.

+### User Goals

+- The abillity to search a database for one or more movies based on certain specific criteria.
+- The abillity to add movies to the database.

+### Site owner goals
+- Create an application that allows the user to easily find movies in a database.
+- Create an application that is easy to use and provides clear feedback to the user.

+## User Experience

+### Target Audience
--
+- Movie Enthousiasts.

+### User Stories

+#### User
+1.
+2.

+#### Site Owner
+3.
+4.

+### Scope